onyx-and-iris/voicemeeter-compact/INSTALLATION.md

 ## Python Installation

 If you don't have Python already you can fetch it easily from the Windows Store.
 Simply type `store` into the windows search bar.
-To run this GUI you'll need the latest version, Python 3.11 (Beta).
+To run this GUI you'll need the latest version, Python 3.11 (RC).

 ![Image of Python 311 in Windows Store](./doc_imgs/python311.png)